Skip to content

 What Is a Pikler Triangle?

-Hungarian pediatrician Dr. Emmi Pikler created the Pikler triangle or Pikler triangle.
+Hungarian pediatrician Dr. Emmi Pikler created the Pikler triangle or Pikler climber.
 She designed a simple climbing frame to support independent gross motor development.

 Shaped like a triangle, the stable structure features a series of rungs that children can grasp and climb on.
 With a wide base and low rungs, children who are in the early stages of crawling and standing can grasp the lowest rung and pull themselves to a standing position.